ZekaiShao25/oneLabeler-core/README.md

 ### Caveat

-Needs to first install UnoCSS + Tailwind, otherwise the style will not be shown correctly.
+- Needs to install UnoCSS + Tailwind, otherwise the style will not be shown correctly.
+- Needs to install Pinia, otherwise the state management in label tasks will not function.

 ## Usage